norulshahlam/spring-microservices-tutorials/README.md

 3. application.yml in source code in department-service
 4. application.yml in source code in user-service

-according to level of priority, the status check:
+According to level of priority, the status check:
 - for dept-service will show from department.yml in git repo
 - for user-service will show from application.yml in git repo